kappter/adaptivetesting/README.markdown

 ## Usage
 - Open the test via the GitHub Pages URL.
 - Enter your name (optional, defaults to "Anonymous").
-- Select a test (IB, AP, Yearbook, Photography, or Robotics) from the dropdown; Start button enables once selected.
+- Select a test (IB, AP, Yearbook, Photography, or Robotics) from the dropdown; the title updates to reflect the test (e.g., "IB Computer Science Test"), and the Start button enables.
 - Click Start to begin.
-- Answer 10 questions by clicking an option.
+- Answer 10 questions by clicking an option; the selected option is highlighted in bright blue until "Next" is clicked.
-- Receive immediate feedback (correct/incorrect with correct answer).
+- Receive immediate feedback (correct in cyan-teal, incorrect in deep pink-magenta).
 - After 10 questions, view score, recommendation, and Print Report button:
   - **IB/AP**: Readiness for SL/HL or AP exam (threshold: 80% or 400/500 points).
   - **Yearbook/Photography/Robotics**: Suggested roles based on top topics.
-- Click Print Report for a summary (name, test, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
+- Click Print Report for a summary (name, dynamic test title, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
-- The fixed footer displays a themed background (mustard yellow) with styled links (deep pink-magenta, underlined on hover) at the bottom.
+- The fixed footer displays a mustard yellow background with dark blue links (underlined on hover) at the bottom.
 - The test area is centered with a fixed width (672px) and white backdrop for a clean, focused interface.

 ## Customization